Inflectra/spira-documentation/docs/Unit_Testing_Integration/Integrating with JUnit.md

 # Integrating with JUnit

-The directions for using JUnit 5 are 3.1-3.2, with the JUnit 4 directions being 3.3-3.4
+The directions for using JUnit 5 and JUnit 4 are in different sections below:

 ## Installing the JUnit 5 Extension